Soaprman/FEFTwiddler/README.md

 A feature-light work-in-progress save editor for Fire Emblem Fates

 What this does:
-* Opens a decompressed save
+* Opens a "chapter" save
 * Shows a few things
-* Lets you apply some cheats
+* Lets you apply some cheats or make some changes
 * Lets you save changes to the file you opened

 How to use:
 * Backup your save.
 You'll need homebrew and svdt or some other save manager.
 Also if you're on the digital version, you need CFW I think because of newer save encryption.
 * Copy your save to your computer.
 * MAKE A BACKUP OF YOUR SAVE IN CASE ANYTHING GOES WRONG.
-* Decompress it using FEST, available here: https://github.com/RainThunder/FEST
+* (Optionally) Decompress it using FEST, available here: https://github.com/RainThunder/FEST
 * File > Open
 * Click cheat buttons
 * File > Save